wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 42 Alas ! the sight was shocking to behold ; as the deed was ignoble.

-43 About two hundred men rose not : the stones had bruised them ; the sharp rocks bad fallen upon them:
+43 About two hundred men rose not : the stones had bruised them ; the sharp rocks had fallen upon them :

 44 They were wedged into the earth : their weapons of war were bent down into the ground with them ; their feet were turned towards heaven ; their limbs were lopped off.